johngotek/job-1/Week2/README.md

 At this point we need to explain drawlists.

 Display lists essentially are just integers that are used identify bits of the drawing code that should be treated more or less independently.
-In 212CR you will see more detailed explanation, but for us the main feature is that we can reliably move and change individual objects without affecting everything else.
+In job 2 you will see more detailed explanation, but for us the main feature is that we can reliably move and change individual objects without affecting everything else.

 We need a reliable way to create a unique number for each object, so that the two Obstacles will have a different display list.
 An easy way to do is is to introduce a variable called base in StartGame, indicating base (starting) display list, which we pass into setupDrawing.
 We let setupDrawing modify and return this variable, so we we make the call *base = firstObstacle.setupDrawing(displaylist)*.